International Education Main Menu

 Term and research papers require full and careful preparation.
 Papers should be typed.
 Computer word processing programs are invaluable for saving time and effort when typing papers.

-Armstrong Atlantic has three computing labs with lab assistants on duty during normal operation hours that can assist you:
+Armstrong has three computing labs with lab assistants on duty during normal operation hours that can assist you:

 - Solms Hall, Room 104 — PC and MAC workstations, dot matrix (free) and laser printers (first 110 printouts are free).
 Laser printers can be accessed by using your Pirate's Cove username and password.